nbro/andz/README.md

         pip3.5 install -e .

 3. Once you finish developing, you need to commit your changes and then do a pull request.
-If you don't know what this means, check online, because these things are very useful for any serious programmer.
+If you don't know what this means, check online, because these things are very useful for any serious programmer who considers itself to know Git and Github.

 ## Tests